Evangelist Ebuka Obi: Controversies

-Nature of miracles
+Obi has been accused of performing fake miracles to convince people to make donations to his ministry.
+In March 2025, a woman was arrested for giving fake testimony about the results of his prophecy.
+Obi distanced himself from her and said she had "lied to God".
+Another woman claimed on social media that his "malicious prophecy" had led to her being accused of witchcraft after he implied she was responsible for her daughter's illness.

-The reported healing of Professor Arinze Chinwuba of the Anambra State University in which he threw away the double crutches which aided him to walk and the testimony of a former member of the National Assembly (Nigeria), Hon.
-Dr. Uche Nwole endorsing the validity of Obi's miracles, oppose accusations that some miracles performed at Zion ministry may be faux.
-Despite the Arinze case and other recorded miracles, accusations still persist in the media.
+The reported healing of Arinze Chinwuba of the Anambra State University in which he threw away the double crutches which aided him to walk and the testimony of a former member of the National Assembly (Nigeria), Uche Nwole endorsing the validity of Obi's miracles, oppose accusations that some miracles performed at Zion ministry may be faux.

 A blogger was arrested by the Nigerian police for accusing Obi of fake miracles.

 Other cases

 Earlier in March 2024, another blogger reportedly made accusations against Obi.
 In March 2025, a woman gave a false testimony at Zion ministry about owning a 500 Million Naira house; upon discovering the testimony was false, Obi disassociated himself from the woman's claims.
 A similar case involving submission of charms was also unraveled.
 Three men were arrested by the Economic and Financial Crimes Commission (EFCC) for impersonating Obi on social media.
 An attempt was also made to assassinate Obi.